One unit of credit equals four semester hours.

 NRS 532 Theories, Principles and Methods for Nurse Educators

 Examines theories, principles and methods that provide the basis for effectiveness in the nurse educator role.
 Strategies for teaching, learning and assessment of outcomes are analyzed.
 Focuses on advanced roles, including trends and challenges in nursing education.
-Prerequisite: NRS 521 or consent of the program director.
+Prerequisite: NRS 538; NRS 521 or NRS 535 or consent of program director.